jamesjnadeau/addisoncountyfielddays/content/exhibits/Childrens_Barnyard.md

 Prizes will be awarded solely at the discretion of the judges.
 Displays that are not attended the required time each day will not receive full Premium money.
 Exhibits must be in place by 8:00 p.m.
 Monday and remain in place until 9:00 p.m. on Saturday.
 Please register early, as space will be allotted as entries come in according to the needs of each exhibit.
-Late exhibits will not be judged!

 ## FREE YOUTH ACTIVITIES